tema-group/.github/.github/pull_request_template.md

 Describe here whats is the propouse of this pull request.
 Eg:

-_The main propouse is improve code organization of our package, but also will help with build time_
+_The main purpose is improve code organization of our package, but also will help with build time_

 ## 2. Why are we doing this?